Emma Drummond

-Emma Drummond (born 1931) is a British writer, who sometimes writes under the pen name Elizabeth Darrell.
+Emma Drummond (born 1931) was a pen name for a British author, who sometimes also wrote under the pen name Elizabeth Darrell.
+Her real name was Edna Dawes.

 Biography

 Drummond was born in a Military Hospital, as her father was a member of the British Army.
 She spent her early childhood in Hong Kong, where her father was stationed.
 She eventually married a senior British Civil Servant.
 Her employment was as a WRAC (Women's Royal Army Corps).
+She became terminally ill in 2020 and died shortly after.